ctarunsai/twitter-hourly-trends/README.md

 # twitter-hourly-trends
-This is a comman-line tool for getting hourly twitter trending hashtags (top50)
+This is a command-line tool for getting hourly twitter trending hashtags (top50)